Curtis Pitt

-Curtis Warren Pitt (born 1 February 1977) is an Australian politician who has been a Labor Party member of the Legislative Assembly of Queensland since 2009, representing the district of Mulgrave.
+Curtis Warren Pitt (born 1 February 1977) is an Australian politician who has been a Labor Party member of the Legislative Assembly of Queensland from 2009 until 2024, representing the district of Mulgrave.
 On 14 February 2015, he was sworn in as Treasurer of Queensland.

 He was later elected Speaker of the Queensland Legislative Assembly on 13 February 2018, the first sitting day after the 2017 Queensland state election.

 Early life

 Pitt was born in Cairns in Far North Queensland and raised in Gordonvale.
 He attended Gordonvale Primary School, Gordonvale High School, and completed his secondary education at St Mary's Catholic College in Woree.
 He has a Bachelor of Arts in politics from James Cook University in Cairns.

 His father, Warren Pitt, was the member for Mulgrave from 1989 to 1995, when he was defeated by the National Party's Naomi Wilson, and again from 1998 to 2009.

 Career

 Prior to announcing his intention to run for parliament, Pitt was head of the Queensland Government's Indigenous Jobs and Enterprises Taskforce.
 He had previously led the government's business and skilled migration program.